iam-anshul/secret-repo/docs/tutorials/deploy.md

 - In the command: `kubectl logs your-atomiccd-pod-name --follow`, change **"your-atomiccd-pod-name"** with the AtomicCD pod name you copied above.
 Run the command.

 - If everything goes fine you will see `running` output in the container log of AtomicCD.
 Do not close this terminal tab and keep tracking the logs.
+When you see the `running` log in AtomicCD pod it means that AtomicCD has scanned the Track Config in repository.

 - Go to your Github repository and change the value of `containerTag` field to `3.10` and commit the change.

-- AtomicCD scans for Track Config in github repo every 3 minutes, so wait for around 3 minutes and keep a track on AtomicCD container logs, you will the log `Out of sync Deployment: python-deployment with Container Name python-container` and `Sync Successfull!`.
+- AtomicCD scans for Track Config in github repo every 3 minutes, so wait for around 3 to 6  minutes and keep a track on AtomicCD container logs.
+The wait time can vary depending on the time you have commited changed container tag and last executed scan of AtomicCD so a little patience is required.
+Also Github caches the repository data so sometimes Github can provide AtomicCD outdated TrackConfig therefore for wait for around 2 to 3 scans of AtomicCD.

+- You will see the log `Out of sync Deployment: python-deployment with Container Name python-container` and `Sync Successfull!`.
 This means AtomicCD have succefully executed CD for python app and change the python app version from `3.9` to `3.10`.

 - You can confirm the changed python app version by first getting the pod name from the command: `kubectl get pods` and copying the pod name with prefix `python-deployment` and then finally running the command `kubectl describe pod python-deployment-pod-name` **(change python-deployment-pod-name with the actual podname of python-deployment)**.